IBBY Honour list

 Seven parallel sets of the books circulate around the world at exhibitions during conferences and book fairs.
 Permanent collections of the IBBY Honour List books are kept at the International Youth Library in Munich, the Swiss Institute for Child and Youth Media in Zurich, Bibiana Research Collection in Bratislava, at IBBY in Tokyo and Northwestern University Library at Evanston, Illinois.

-A book catalogue is produced and translated into different languages.
+An English-language book catalogue is produced and translated into several languages.

 IBBY Honour List 2016